 Please inform our Office of Alumni Affairs of stock transfers so that we can properly acknowledge your gift and forward information regarding your tax deduction.

-If you would like to send a check, money order, stocks/shares or other charitable gifts in support of IAU College, please send them to the attention of: IAU College, U.S. Office of Alumni Affairs, 409 Camino Del Rio South, Suite 303, San Diego, CA 92108.
+If you would like to send a check, money order, stocks/shares or other charitable gifts in support of IAU, please send them to the attention of IAU's parent institution, The American College of the Mediterranean (ACM), U.S. Office of Alumni Affairs, 409 Camino Del Rio South, Suite 303, San Diego, CA 92108.
 For any questions, please feel free to contact Mr. Kurt Schick, Dean of Alumni Affairs, via e-mail or call 1-800-221-2051.

-All gifts to IAU are tax-deductible as allowable by law.
-IAU is tax exempt under Section 501(c)(3) of the Internal Revenue Code, classified as a not-for-profit educational institution.
+All gifts are tax-deductible as allowable by law.
+ACM is tax-exempt under Section 501(c)(3) of the Internal Revenue Code, classified as a not-for-profit educational institution.
 A receipt acknowledging your gift will be sent to you for tax purposes.